Simplify the Gate could be approach the gate, go through, close it.

 Simplified as I've intended it, seemed incongruent with that definition.

-It's not about just getting the gate done, but doing it well, with control.
+It's not about just getting the gate done, but doing it well, with control and relaxation.

 Breaking it down to simplify the gate: